interactivethings/swiss-maps/README.md

 ## Historical Municipality Boundaries

-Municipality boundaries from 2013 are also available.
-If you want boundaries from another year than 2014, define the `YEAR` variable:
+Municipality boundaries from 2013 and 2014 are also available.
+If you want boundaries from another year than 2015, define the `YEAR` variable:

     make topo/ch-municipalities.json YEAR=2013